Treasure of the Rudras: Development and release

-The character designer for the game was Keita Amemiya.
-Treasure of the Rudras was released for the Super Famicom on April 5, 1996, and was published by Squaresoft.
-It was the last Square-developed release for the Super Famicom as well as the last title with game director Kouzi Ide, who went on to retire after three titles.
-During the time it was released, most games had already moved onto 3D graphics, while this game still used 2D pixel art.
-It was never localized outside Japan; it was released late in the life of the Super Famicom.
-A fan translation was first released.
-The game's unique magic system was also considered to be a major obstacle for translators.
-It was released on the Wii Virtual Console in Japan on June 7, 2011, and the Wii U Virtual Console in Japan on December 2, 2015.
+Treasure of the Rudras was released for the Super Famicom on April 5, 1996.
+It was one of the last Square-developed titles for the console alongside Bahamut Lagoon, Super Mario RPG, and Treasure Hunter G, which were all released within four months of each other.
+Treasure of the Rudras was never localized outside Japan, though an English fan translation was completed.
+The game's unique magic system was considered to be a major obstacle for translators and required not only the text to be converted but the game's coding to be altered.
+Treasure of the Rudras was digitally re-released on the Wii Virtual Console in Japan on June 7, 2011 and the Wii U Virtual Console in Japan on December 2, 2015 though it became unavailable on the services when they shut down on January 21, 2019 and March 28, 2023 respectively.